GC: Evaluation

 the horror/thriller genre which attracts a wide demographic of people.

-technologies from the process of making your film opening?
+6. What have you learnt about technologies from the process of making your film opening?

 Using a blog